tedtieken/django-project-skel/README.md

 ``` bash
 pip install -r requirements.txt
 ```
+NOTE: the requirements.txt provided in this repo has no versions.  requirements.old.txt has the latest versions that have been used and tested together.

 (Optional) Check for newer versions
 Note that this command isn't instant, it can take a few seconds to start showing output.
 This is normal.